hafemeister/knackObject/README.md

 ##How does KnackObject work?

-###Example time!

-####Example 1
+###Example 1
-Create a Knack app and define 2 databases in it.
+Create 2 databases in your Knack app.
-Give The first database a "name" and an "address" field.
+The furst database should have a  Knack "name" and a Knack "address" field.
-Create another database called "My Data" which is referenced in Knack as "object_2".

-@todo: show how to get the "object_#" name of a knack database

-This database should have 2 fields: A short text field labeled "Introduction" and a "connection" to a record in the first database you created.
+Create another database called "My Data" and have it hold a short text field labeled "Introduction" and a "connection" to a record in the first database you created.
-Fill in some data for both databases...
+Fill in some data for both databases.
 @todo: show how to get the id of a specific record in a knack database

 Now we're ready, summon the API!